Unexplained fatigue lasts for 6 consecutive months or longer.

 Drugs for depression, sleep, or pain if indicated

 In most cases, symptoms of chronic fatigue syndrome lessen over time.
 However, it often takes years for symptoms to subside, and not all symptoms disappear.
 People may recover more fully if they focus more on what function they can recover than on how much function they have lost.

 Specific symptoms such as pain, depression, and poor sleep are treated.
-The only treatments proven effective for chronic fatigue syndrome itself are cognitive-behavioral therapy and gradual graded exercise, which have helped some people, may be worth trying.
+Cognitive behavioral therapy and gradual graded exercise, which have helped some people, may be worth trying.

-Cognitive-behavioral therapy is usually a brief course of psychotherapy aimed at redirecting hidden thoughts that could discourage people and prevent positive outlook and recovery.
+Cognitive-behavioral therapy is usually a brief course of psychotherapy aimed at redirecting discouraging thoughts that could prevent the positive outlook that can help recovery.